Galvalume Roofing Sheet

 These two types of metal roofing panels are steel substrates that are coated with different coatings and then molded into the corrugated design of the roof.
 Their characteristics are very different.

 Galvanized panels are coated with an aluminum and zinc alloy (55% aluminum, 43.4% zinc, 1.6% silicon), while galvanized steel is covered with a zinc coating.
 Compared to galvanized sheets, aluminum has a natural ability to resist corrosion and better protects the steel core from corrosion.
 This means that galvanized sheet has better corrosion and heat resistance than galvanized materials.
-It is proven that GL roofing will last over 60 years, which is 20-30 years longer than GI roofing sheets.

 The corrosion resistance of stainless steel coils decreases as the carbon content increases.
 Therefore, the carbon content of most stainless steels is low, up to 1.2%, and some steels have a low ωC (carbon content) of even less than 0.03% (such as 00Cr12).
 The main alloying element in stainless steel coil is Cr (chromium).
 Only when the Cr content reaches a certain value, the steel has corrosion resistance.
 Therefore, the goods Cr (chromium) content of at least 10.5%.
 Stainless steel coil also contains Ni, Ti, Mn, N, Nb, Mo, Si, Cu and other elements.